The CSA Centre’s ‘effectiveness’ strand has three core components:

 The Evaluation Fund

-The knowledge review (to be completed by December 2018)
+The knowledge review (to be completed in January 2019)

 Studying effectiveness of services in this field is challenging as children who experience CSA, rightly, receive a flexible, responsive, multi-agency service.
 To set the groundwork for an evaluation of services, the CSA Centre commissioned London Metropolitan University and DMSS to undertake a knowledge review to identify key positive elements of practice when responding to CSA.
 This had a particular (though not exclusive) focus on those who are in or are leaving care and/or those who have learning difficulties/disabilities .